matt-lewton9/Portfolio-Website/_programming/SlopeDivergence.md

 The selected slope is then checked for error to see if it is acceptable.
 Normalized error was the average of percent squared error between the slope line and the data points to the left of the selected point, but there are a million ways to characterize error here.

 If the error is below a predefined error limit, then the slope is returned as the solution.
-Else, it continues iterating through points until it reaches time 0, and has run out of points.
+Otherwise, the algorithm continues iterating through points until it has run out of points.
 If this happens, it slightly increases the divergence tolerance and tries again.
 If, after multiple iterations, the divergence tolerance has been raised to an unacceptable amount, then it resets the divergence tolerance to its original value, and raises the error limit.
 By increasing these two parameters incrementally, it always returns a good solution.

 ## Optimization and Efficiency

-If you think this program sounds inefficient, you'd be correct, however runtime wasn't a constraint as long as it was reasonable (10^1 minutes), and there are a few optimizations you can make.
+This method reliably finds the slope with any desired level of accuracy.
+It is not incredibly efficient, however runtime wasn't a constraint as long as it was reasonable (10^1 minutes), and there are a few optimizations you can make.

 You only have to search in the first 1/8 of the dataset, since that range is where all the solutions will be located.
 You also can skip points.
-The final version compared every tenth point, without really affecting accuracy.
+The final version compared every tenth point instead of ajacent points without noticibly affecting accuracy.

 There are also a few built in ways to handle data noise and outliers.
-The algrithm returns the nth acceptable solution found (I used the 20th solution).
-This verifies that the algorithm has entered a range of acceptable solutions, and hasn't just stumbled on an outlier.
-The skipping feature mentioned above also helps with noise, as the divergence tolerance is less likely to be tripped by local variations.
+The algrithm returns the nth acceptable solution found (I used the 20th solution)to verify that the algorithm has entered a range of acceptable solutions, and hasn't just stumbled on an outlier.
+The skipping feature mentioned above also helps with noise as it also acts as sampling, and the divergence tolerance is less likely to be tripped by local variations in slope.

 In future work, an optimal divergence tolerance and error limit could be finely honed by machine learning or gradient ascent much more accurately and efficiently.
-However, linearly increasing both of those parameters was adequate to get very accurate results that exceeded what was required.
+However, linearly increasing both of those parameters was adequate to get very accurate results that greatly exceeded what was required for this assignment.

-This project is not on Github due to academic integrity rules, since it was an assignment.
+This project is not on Github due to academic integrity rules.